There is a lot to consider when adding a figure in APA format to your academic paper.

 Now that you have inserted (and perhaps edited) the picture, see how to present the picture in APA format.

-You can use Word to create many types of images as shown above.
+You can use Microsoft Word to create many types of images as shown above.

 Reference: Figure in APA format (opens in new window).